tiffanyseale/ElectronicDataCaptureTool/README.md

       - Remember this, it will be important when setting up the backend server connection.
       - postgres=# CREATE ROLE whateveryouwant WITH LOGIN PASSWORD 'whateverpasswordyouwant';
       - postgres=# ALTER ROLE whateveryouwant CREATEDB;
+      - postgres=# \q;
+      - psql -d postgres -U whateveryouwant
+      - postgres=> \q;
+  - Node.js Installation:
+    - brew install node
+# EDCT INSTALLATION INSTRUCTIONS
+ - Clone this repo.
+ - Load the database:
+  - First you have to create a database inside of PostgreSQL.
+The database dump provided will not create it for you.
+Inside of the command line:
+    - psql -d postgres -U whateveryouwant
+    - postgres=> CREATE DATABASE databaseName;
+    - Double check that this was created:
+      - postgres=> \list;
+    - postgres=> \q;
+  - Inside of the directory containing the repo:
+    - psql databaseName < dump.txt;
+  - You can find more information of PostgreSQL database dump files, and loading in databases at https://www.postgresql.org/docs/9.1/backup-dump.html
+-